-Hi, my name is Emma Conway-Hyde and I am a Virtual PA, my new company is called Iris Virtual Solutions.
-I am 41 years old and I live in Dorset in the UK with my husband, 11 year old daughter, four cats and five fish.
-Still trying to convince said husband to let us have a dog!
+Hi, my name is Emma Conway-Hyde, I am a Virtual PA and my new company is called The Umbrella Tree.
+I am 41 years old and I live in Dorset in the UK with my husband, 11-year-old daughter, four cats and five fish.
+Still trying to convince my husband to let us have a dog!

 Why did you decide to buy Jo’s DIY VA course?